bennymi/role-dashboard/README.md

 ## Setting up the project

+I used [pnpm](https://pnpm.io/) since it is more efficient than npm.
+You can install it with npm: `npm install -g pnpm`.

-Install the dependencies with `pnpm install` and start the development server:
+Install the project dependencies with `pnpm install` and start the development server:

 ```bash
 pnpm run dev